tamasbacsi87/world-of-transport/README.txt

     4. Build the project using maven: mvn clean install
 RUNNING THE PROJECT:
-    1. Navigate to the target directory: cd target
-    2. Run the project using the following command: mvn exec:java -Dexec.mainClass="com.company.App"
+    1. Run the project using the following command: mvn exec:java -Dexec.mainClass="com.company.App"